-(2) Class II, including, but not limited to hydrochlorofluorocarbons.
+(2) Class II, including, but not limited to, hydrochlorofluorocarbons.

-(b) The Contractor shall label products which contain or are manufactured with ozone-depleting substances in the manner and to the extent required by 42 U.S.C.
-7671j (b), (c), (d), and (e) and 40 CFR Part 82, Subpart E, as follows:
+(b) The Contractor shall label products that contain or are manufactured with ozonedepleting substances in the manner and to the extent required by 42 U.S.C.
+7671j (b), (c), (d), and (e) and 40 CFR part 82, subpart E, as follows:

-Warning

-Contains (or manufactured with, if applicable) , a substance(s) which harm(s) public health and environment by destroying ozone in the upper atmosphere.
+Warning: Contains (or manufactured with, if applicable) , a substance(s) which harm(s) public health and environment by destroying ozone in the upper atmosphere.